 Day after day she delivered passionate speeches against slavery and for women’s rights.
 She wasn’t allowed to speak in the churches, so she spoke in apple orchards.
 She was heckled, insulted and denounced, but in the end she converted many Seneca Falls residents to her views.
-Five years later, the first women’s rights convention, the Seneca Falls Convention, was held in that town.
+Five years later, the women’s rights advocates held the Seneca Falls Convention in that town.

 Abby Kelley was a passionate speaker and a tremendous organizer.
 She built a network of regional anti-slavery newspapers and raised the money to support them.
 She trained Lucy Stone and Susan B. Anthony.

 Her influence on the abolition and women’s rights movement has been largely overlooked.
 She was a modest, self-effacing Quaker – except when she stood on the stage.